-Therefore, it was set to be a two-horse race in the final race of the season, and it was the biggest event on the calendar in every sense – the Spa 24 Hours.
-The race had been rearranged due to targeted server attacks earlier this year.
+It was set to be a two-horse race in the final race of the season – the biggest event on the calendar in every sense – the Spa 24 Hours.
+It was a relief to even get to this stage, the race having been controversially cancelled and rearranged due to targeted server attacks.

-Mimicking the real-world race, drivers were set to race twice around the clock on an accurate recreation of the track thanks to Assetto Corsa Competizione, the official game of the GT World Challenge motorsport series.
+Mimicking the real-world race, drivers were set to race twice around the clock on an accurate recreation of Spa-Francorchamps thanks to Assetto Corsa Competizione, the official game of the GT World Challenge motorsport series.

-The Pro class battle was close but the Silver championship was even closer – eight points separating the FFS Racing Aston Martin Vantage team in first and the AJA® Simracing Team powered by GAADI McLaren squad.
+Heading into the race, the Pro class battle was close and the Silver championship even closer – eight points separating the first-place FFS Racing Aston Martin Vantage team and the trailing AJA® Simracing Team powered by GAADI McLaren squad.

 Qualifying immediately put a dent in Veloce’s championship chances.
 The BMW M4 GT3 of BS+ COMPETITION looked quick around Spa-Francorchamps, with Naujoks snatching second on the grid.
-G2 Esports’ similar example also took sixth, highlighting the car’s pace.
+G2 Esports’ similar example took sixth, highlighting the car’s pace at the Ardennes venue.

 In Silver, the AJA Simracing Team McLaren of Jura Petritchenko, Luis Roters and Jakob Ostermann were seemingly in control of their championship destiny, securing second on the grid with FFS Racing languishing nineteenth in class.
 Kirill Kalashnikov, Nikita Bogoroditskiy and Kirill Sadyrov headed the Silver field in their Simware.Pro by VDES – Blue Bentley Continental GT3.